Generic Name: emtricitabine (em trye SYE ta been)

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-If a child is taking this medication, tell your doctor if the child has any changes in weight.
-Emtricitabine doses are based on weight in children.
+If a child is using this medicine, tell your doctor if the child has any changes in weight.
+Emtricitabine doses are based on weight in children, and any changes may affect your child's dose.

 Do not take emtricitabine as your only HIV medication.
 HIV/AIDS is usually treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Read the medication guide or patient instructions provided with each medication.
 Do not change your doses or medication schedule without your doctor's advice.
 Every person with HIV or AIDS should remain under the care of a doctor.